cybozu-go/cattage/docs/crd_tenant.md

 [Back to Custom Resources](#custom-resources)

-#### Delegate
+#### DelegateSpec

-Delegate defines a tenant that is delegated access to a tenant.
+DelegateSpec defines a tenant that is delegated access to a tenant.

 | Field | Description | Scheme | Required |
 | ----- | ----------- | ------ | -------- |